sampsonv/github-trending/README.md

 * 【2023-10-15】[dushixiang / next-terminal](https://github.com/dushixiang/next-terminal) - Next Terminal是一个简单好用安全的开源交互审计系统，支持RDP、SSH、VNC、Telnet、Kubernetes协议。
 ## Go

+* 【2024-01-25】[ffenix113 / zigbee_home](https://github.com/ffenix113/zigbee_home) - Project to provide functionality similar to ESPHome but for Zigbee instead of WiFi for nRF52
+* 【2024-01-25】[projectdiscovery / naabu](https://github.com/projectdiscovery/naabu) - A fast port scanner written in go with a focus on reliability and simplicity.
+Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests
+* 【2024-01-25】[litmuschaos / litmus](https://github.com/litmuschaos/litmus) - Litmus helps SREs and developers practice chaos engineering in a Cloud-native way.
+Chaos experiments are published at the ChaosHub (https://hub.litmuschaos.io).
+Community notes is at https://hackmd.io/a4Zu_sH4TZGeih-xCimi3Q
 * 【2024-01-24】[goravel / goravel](https://github.com/goravel/goravel) - A Golang framework for web artisans.
 Tribute to Laravel.
 * 【2024-01-23】[singchia / geminio](https://github.com/singchia/geminio) - ♊️ An application layer networking framework with rpc, bidirectional-rpc, multiplexer, raw-io and client-server consistency. 一个Go的应用层网络编程库，支持消息和确认、RPC、双向RPC、多路复用、多会话管理等
 * 【2024-01-23】[hay-kot / homebox](https://github.com/hay-kot/homebox) - Homebox is the inventory and organization system built for the Home User